 Your first year comprises an exploration of the French language and its cultural context as well as the core History module ‘From Medieval to Modern: History and Historians’.
 Alongside this, you can choose the History module ‘People, Places, and the Past’ or a minor subject from another department.

-Spending your third year abroad in a French-speaking country makes a major contribution to your command of the language, while deepening your intercultural sensitivity.
+Spending your third year abroad in a French-speaking country gives you the opportunity to develop your language proficiency while deepening your intercultural sensitivity.
 You can study at a partner institution or conduct a work placement.

 In your final year, you consolidate your French language skills, and study specialist culture and comparative modules, such as ‘Imagining Modern Europe: Post-Revolutionary Utopias and Ideologies in the First Half of the Nineteenth Century’.
 You will also select History modules such as ‘Europe’s Age of Extremes, 1914-45: Film and Memory’ or ‘The Shock of the New - Modernity and Modernism in American Culture, 1877-1919’.

 - Chinese Studies and French Studies : BA Hons

 - Chinese Studies and German Studies : BA Hons

 - Chinese Studies and Spanish Studies : BA Hons

 - Criminology and French Studies : BA Hons

 - English Language and French Studies : BA Hons